COMPREDICT-GmbH/ai-sdk-python/README.md

 - Token generated with your AI Core username and password
 - (Optional) Callback url to send the results
-- (Optional) Private key for decrypting the messages.

 Installation
 ------------